NomicFoundation/hardhat/packages/hardhat-toolbox-viem/README.md

 ### Usage

-To create a new project that uses the Toolbox, check our [Setting up a project guide](https://hardhat.org/hardhat-runner/docs/guides/project-setup).
+To create a new project that uses the Toolbox, check our [Setting up a project guide](https://hardhat.org/hardhat-runner/docs/guides/project-setup) but select the _Create a TypeScript project (with viem)_ option instead.

-If you want to migrate an existing Hardhat project to use the Toolbox, read [our migration guide](https://hardhat.org/hardhat-runner/docs/guides/migrating-from-hardhat-waffle).

 ### Network Helpers